 - 1. Polling hardware for completion instead of relying on interrupts lowers both total latency and its variance. - 2.
-SPDK NVMe Bdev average latency was up to 18% and 25% lower than Linux Kernel Libaio, for Random Read and Random Write workloads respectively. - 3.
-SPDK NVMe Bdev average latency was up to 1.5% and 9.85% lower than Linux Kernel io uring, for Random Read and Random Write workloads respectively. - 4.
+SPDK NVMe Bdev average latency was up to 18% lower than Linux Kernel Libaio, for both Random Read and Random Write workloads. - 3.
+SPDK NVMe Bdev average latency was up to approximately 1% lower than Linux Kernel io_uring, Random Read workload and 10% for Random Write workload. - 4.
 SPDK NVMe Bdev IOPS throughput scaled almost linearly with increasing queue depth until the NVMe SSDs was saturated - 5.
 Kernel io_uring IOPS throughput scaled almost linearly with increasing queue depth until the NVMe SSD was saturated. - 6.
-Kernel libaio IOPS throughput scaling was not linear and the peak IOPS of approximately 440K IOPS was achieve at QD=64.
+Kernel libaio IOPS throughput scaling was not linear and the peak IOPS of approximately 443K IOPS was achieved at QD=128.
 We were unable to fully saturate NVMe SSD by increasing queue depth with just one CPU core.
 Both IOPS and latency results are worse than SPDK and io_uring.